Blackhead Face Mask

 I had perfect skin in high school.
-Boy, oh, boy did I hit the jackpot with adult acne! (…..jackpot in hell.
+Boy, oh, boy, did I hit the jackpot with adult acne! (…..jackpot in hell)

-So, when I'm having a bad day, besides stuffing my face with chocolate covered almonds and listening to the Hamilton sound track on repeat - I do this face mask!
-This one instantly lifts my spirits and skin.
-It will leave your skin glowing like the radiant goddess your are – seriously you won’t be disappointed.
+This is the best blackhead mask I’ve ever tried.
+It instantly lifts my spirits and skin.
+It will leave your skin glowing like the radiant goddess you are – seriously, you won’t be disappointed.

 - 1 Teaspoon Bentonite Clay (bought in bulk from the beauty section of Berkeley Bowl)